connecting

 Exhibition on Cluster Bombs and where you can learn about COPE (Cooperative Orthotic and Prosthetic Enterprise) services for bomb survivors.

-President Obama made a historic visit to Laos in 2016- the first US president to visit and to personally address the legacy of war.
+U.S. President Obama made a historic visit to Laos in 2016- the first US president to visit and to personally address the legacy of war.

 Photo with President Obama courtesy of COPE Centre

-Sadly the US remains one of the few countries yet to sign the treaty to ban these cluster bombs and they continue to be sold to countries like Saudi Arabia for bombing missions on Yemen.
+Sadly the U.S. remains one of the few countries yet to sign the treaty to ban these cluster bombs and they continue to be sold to countries like Saudi Arabia for bombing missions on Yemen.

 It is also interesting to notice in the visitors book, how many American visitors commented that they never knew about what had happend in Laos.